itmyprofession/gavekort/README.md

 ## Project planning and execution

 The project will be divided in 3 milestones.
-See "issues" tab for more info and detailed planning of each milestone.
+The project planning tool is [pms.ewallsolutions.com/jan/](http://pms.ewallsolutions.com/jan/).
+Also see the "issues" tab here in GitHub for code-related issues.

-Each milestone will be presented through vendor's test servers, and once accepted by customer, the code will be checked in to GitHub as a deliverable, and funds will be released through freelancer.com.
+Each milestone will be presented through vendor's test server [gavekort.vervemedia.org](http://gavekort.vervemedia.org/), and once accepted by customer, the code will be checked in to GitHub as a deliverable, and funds will be released through freelancer.com.

+## Login info dev server

+FTP:

+    user: gavekort@vervemedia.org
+    pass: verve@123

+DB:

+    user: verve2_gavekort
+    pass: verve@123